Why motivation isn’t enough: how structure builds results

 4. A routine that fits your life

-• Adjusting your plan when life throws curveballs
+• Adjust when life throws curveballs

-• Celebrating wins and troubleshooting setbacks
+• Celebrate wins and troubleshoot setbacks

-• Teaching proper form and progression so you stay safe and keep improving
+• Learn proper form and safe progression

 Why discipline matters:

-• It builds mental toughness and confidence
+• Builds mental toughness and confidence

 Consistency means:

-• Showing up on good days and bad days
+• Showing up on good days and bad

 • Making time for movement, even if it’s not perfect

-• Prioritising progress over perfection
+• Choosing progress over perfection

 • Building habits that become part of your daily rhythm